 Overview

 The Inishowen 100 (Irish: Inis Eoghain 100) is a 100‑mile (160 km) sign‑posted loop that hugs the rugged coastline of the Inishowen Peninsula, the northernmost tip of the Republic of Ireland.
-The route is part of the Wild Atlantic Way and is celebrated for its sweeping sea views, sandy bays and a string of historic sites that can be visited at a leisurely pace.
-Whether you drive, join a coach tour or take on the more demanding cycle version, the loop can be completed in a half‑day for a quick taste or stretched over a full day to linger at the many coffee stops, beaches and museums.
+The route is part of the Wild Atlantic Way but is also marked with its own spiral logo, making it easy to follow on both the N13 and the R238.
+Whether you drive, join a coach tour, or tackle the more demanding cycle version, the loop can be done in a half‑day for a quick taste or stretched over a full day to linger at the many coffee stops, beaches and museums.

 History & Background